Angular bone

-The angular is a large bone in the lower jaw (mandible) of amphibians and reptiles (birds included), which is connected to all other lower jaw bones: the dentary (which is the entire lower jaw in mammals), the splenial, the suprangular, and the articular.
+The angular is a large bone in the lower jaw (mandible) of amphibians and reptiles (birds included), which is connected to several other lower jaw bones: the dentary (which is the entire lower jaw in mammals), the splenial, the surangular, and the articular.
 It is homologous to the tympanic bone in mammals, due to the incorporation of several jaw bones into the mammalian middle ear early in mammal evolution.
+It is also known as the third infradentary in sarcopterygian fish.